-The following United States Department of Agriculture (USDA) websites will be able to provide you with specific information on Child Nutrition Programs, and other food safety and nutrition and physical activity related resources.
+The following U.S. Department of Agriculture (USDA) websites will be able to provide you with specific information on Child Nutrition Programs and other food safety and nutrition and physical activity related resources.
 There are also related websites that specifically focus on education, physical activity and nutrition activities for kids.

 Child and Adult Care Food Program (CACFP)